MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 When the unification process completes, the unified contact profile entity, called *ContactProfile*, displays on the **Entities** page in the **Semantic entities** section.
 The first successful unification run creates the unified *ContactProfile* entity.
 All subsequent runs expand that entity.

+The *ContactsCustomer* entity (preview) is created and displays on the **Entities** page in the **System** section.
+This entity contains the contact data without the links to the accounts.
+This entity is used as input into the semantic mapping and relationship steps of contact unification.

 Deduplication and conflation entities are created and display in the **System** section in the **Entities** page.
 A deduplicated entity for each of the source entities is created with the name **Deduplication_DataSource_Entity**.
 The **ContactsConflationMatchPairs** entity contains information about cross-entity matches.

 A deduplication output entity contains the following information: